jesuspv/vic/README.md

 ## List of System Packages

-Please, notice that this step requires `sudo` rights (password will be requested).
+Please, notice that their installation requires `sudo` rights (password will be requested).

 [](__PACKAGE_LIST_BEGIN__)
 * [ack-grep](https://beyondgrep.com/)